180254/vpn-openconnect-pulse-adfs/README.txt

 Notes:
     - ***Do NOT share the DSID value with anyone.***
-    - "--headless false" option allows you to check what's going on in the browser and debug problems.
+    - "--headless false" option allows you to check what's happening in the browser and debug problems.
     - If something doesn't work, check the rules in the vpn-adfs-cookie4.py file in the TaskLoop class.
 You may need to adapt them to work with your VPN server.
+    - The solution may (will) not work when the server enforces compliance with the host check policy.

 Troubleshooting:
     - Fixing /etc/resolv.conf: